Journey Music for Psychedelic Playlists: Helios — Veriditas (2018)

 Veriditas creates immersive atmospheres that move and surround the listener.
 Some tracks evoke the sensation of being caught in a snowstorm, while others settle into warmth and stillness.
 The album’s motion and texture make it easy to feel held within its changing elements, as if each piece reshapes the air in the room.
 It’s evocative without being coercive, inviting emotion without prescribing meaning.
 Each short vignette supports the natural micro-arcs of a psychedelic journey, with human timbres—piano, guitar, and low-end resonance—that signal safety and authenticity.
 Its brevity is part of its power: every track offers a chance to lean into subtle intensity, then ease back before the moment overtakes you.

-Below are my reflections on how each piece from Weeds aligns with the Copenhagen Music Program (CMP) and Grof’s Basic Perinatal Matrices (BPM) frameworks.
-The CMP follows an Ascent → Peak → Descent → Landing flow, mirroring the natural rhythm of a psychedelic experience.
-BPM is a map for emotional and physiological states, from the safety and openness of BPM I through the challenges and breakthroughs of BPM II–III, to the grounded renewal of BPM IV.
+Below are my reflections on how each piece from Veriditas aligns with the Copenhagen Music Program (CMP) and Grof’s Basic Perinatal Matrices (BPM) frameworks.
+The CMP follows an Ascent → Peak → Descent → Landing flow, while BPM maps the inner terrain moving beneath that arc.

 [see previous article on CMP and BPMs]